Skip to main content

 4. Queuing Timeout

-The maximum number of test that are allowed to be queued for your LambdaTest account will depend upon the number of concurrent sessions you are eligible for.
-You can figure out the maximum number of test cases you are allowed to queue with the below formula.
+The maximum number of tests allowed to be queued for your TestMu AI account depends on the number of concurrent sessions you are eligible for.
+Use the below formula to calculate your maximum queuing capacity.

-Maximum Queuing Capacity Here is an example, if your LambdaTest account is eligible for 10 concurrent sessions, then your queue can have a maximum of (10 + 150) queued test cases i.e. 160 queued test cases.
-The scheduling and execution of test cases in your queue will be taken care of by LambdaTest.
+Maximum Queuing Capacity Here is an example: if your TestMu AI account is eligible for 10 concurrent sessions, then your queue can have a maximum of (10 + 150) queued test cases, i.e. 160 queued test cases.
+TestMu AI handles the scheduling and execution of test cases in your queue.

 Maximum number of test cases that can be queued = n + 150